 Autism is a spectrum disorder.
 No two people on the spectrum are the same.
 Many of our children are not savants.
 Many of our children are not even on target with their development for their age.
 Many of our children will live with us for the rest of their lives.

 So, please, don’t tell me autism is a gift.
-When my child has been screaming every 30 minutes all day long and we have to go to the store and he screams at the checkout, the cashier telling me he’ll be OK and will be great with numbers when he grows up is not what I want to hear.
+When my child has been screaming every 30 minutes all day long when we stay at our favourite Lorne accommodation or romantic holiday, or we have to go to the store and he screams at the checkout, the cashier telling me he’ll be OK and will be great with numbers when he grows up is not what I want to hear.

 When I look into my son’s eyes when he doesn’t understand his surroundings and his anxiety and fear are palpable, there’s nothing in this world I wouldn’t do to take that fear away.
 You cannot look into his panicking gaze as he’s shaking and cowering from everyday stimuli and tell me this is a gift or an enlightening experience, and trying to cheer them up by surprising them with kids shoes online only last momentarily..